 USA Cycling / UCI max tire width rules for the cyclocross national championship

-Note: this article was updated Thursday, November 3, 2022 with new information from the Hartford cyclocross national championship official technical guide.
+Note: this article was updated Wednesday, December 1, 2024 with new information for the Louisville, KY cyclocross national championship.

 Short summary of tire rules for the USA cyclocross national championship:

-• Juniors under 16: no tire width restrictions
+• Juniors under 16*: max 38mm tire width rule in effect

 • Elite, U23, and Junior 17-18: max 33mm tire width rule in effect